singlestore-labs/singlestore-hasura-connector/README.md

 ddn connector init singlestore  --subgraph my_subgraph/subgraph.yaml  --hub-connector hasura/singlestore
 ```

-In the snippet above, we've used the subgraph `my_subgraph` as an example; however, you should change this
-value to match any subgraph which you've created in your project.
+This command uses `my_subgraph` as an example.
+Update the `--subgraph` value in the command with the subgraph in your project.

 ### Step 3: Modify the connector's port

-When you initialized your connector, the CLI generated a set of configuration files, including a Docker Compose file for
+When the connector is initialized (Step 2), the CLI generates a set of configuration files, including a Docker Compose file for the connector.
-the connector.
-Typically, connectors default to port `8080`.
-Each time you add a connector, we recommend incrementing the published port by one to avoid port collisions.
+Typically, the default port of the connector is `8080`.
+To avoid port collisions, SingleStore recommends incrementing the published port by one whenever a new connector is added.

-As an example, if your connector's configuration is in `my_subgraph/connector/singlestore/compose.yaml`, you can modify the published port to
-reflect a value that isn't currently being used by any other connectors:
+For example, you can modify the published port to a value that isn't currently being used by any other connector in the `compose.yaml` file (such as `my_subgraph/connector/singlestore/compose.yaml`):

 ```yaml
 ports: